markusaksli/TradeBot/README.md

 to let us know.

 If you would like to contribute to the development and profitability of the bot, simply open a PR or let us know.

+There are some open issues that set a general direction for development once the current implementation of the bot works reliably in Live mode (modularize, separate backend, create GUI, communicate with GUI through API).